Chinampas Gardens

 Chinampas Gardens Explained

 There is plenty of room across the south shore of our pond and we plan to build three to five Chinampas extending out into the water like peninsulas for about 25 feet.
-They are located close to Earthcamp Village so that students, interns and/or guests camping in the cabins can quickly and easily access the gardens for food, fishing and enjoyment.
+They are located close to Earthcamp Village so that students, interns and/or guests camping in the cabins can quickly and easily access the chinampas gardens for food, fishing and enjoyment.

 About the Stelle Pond